After two tries, much disappointment, and several pieces of humble pie, I finally passed the Bilingual Target Language Proficiency Test (BTLPT)!

 Don’t make the same mistakes that I did!

 This post will arm you with the knowledge and resources you need so that you know how to pass the BTLPT the first time!

 How to Pass the BTLPT: Some General Tips First

-Before getting into what I did in order to pass the BTLPT, here’s some general advice you should know.
+Before getting into what I did the second time in order to pass the BTLPT, here’s some general information that you need to know.

 Ask yourself, “Do I really have a good command of the Spanish language?”